 Q. Why do I need a Form 1099-SA?

-A. The IRS requires Nyhart to issue Form 1099-SA if you made a distribution from your HSA during 2019.
-You must report distributions from your HSA on IRS Form 8889.
-You must file this form with your annual income tax return.
-You can find your tax statements online at Nyhart's website by selecting the ‘Accounts’ tab, then selecting ‘Statements’.
+A. The IRS requires Nyhart to issue Form 1099-SA if you made a distribution from your HSA during the tax year.
+You must report distributions from your HSA on IRS Form 8889 and submit it with your annual income tax return.
+You can find your tax statements on Nyhart’s website by selecting Your Balances, Accounts, then Statements.

 Q. What is included in Box 1?

-A. Box 1 of the 1099-SA reports the total distributions made from your HSA in 2019.
+A. Box 1 of the 1099-SA reports the total distributions made from your HSA during the tax year.
 Distributions include any purchase or withdrawal using HSA funds.
 If any excess contributions and associated earnings were distributed, they are also included.

 Q. What is the distribution code - Box 3?

-A. The distribution code represents the particular type of distribution made from the HSA.
-The most common distribution code is “1”.
-This is a normal distribution.
-A normal distribution means that the funds were withdrawn with the debit card, checks or on-line bill payment.
-Other codes are for specific types of distributions.
-These would include a distribution for an excess contribution (2) or a distribution to a beneficiary in the event of a death or disability (3, 4, or 6).
-A complete list is in the bottom half of your Form 1099-SA.
+A. The distribution code represents the particular type of distribution made from your HSA.
+The most common distribution code is “1”, which indicates a normal distribution.
+A normal distribution means that the funds were withdrawn with your IU Benefit Card, with a check, or through online bill payment.
+Other codes are for specific types of distributions such as a distribution for an excess contribution (2) or a distribution to a beneficiary in the event of death or disability (3, 4, or 6).
+A complete list is located on the bottom half of your Form 1099-SA.